Mining industry of China: Uranium

 China's domestic market for uranium is highly concentrated because Chinese policy identifies uranium as a strategic resource and only select companies are authorized to mine it.
 The country's civilian nuclear industry and its mining are industry are largely concentrated in China General Nuclear Power Group and China National Nuclear Corporation, two state-owned enterprises that report to the State Council.

 China's uranium resources are significantly less than its needs.
 At most, 1% of known recoverable uranium reserves are located in China.
 Its domestic sources are low quality and therefore expensive to mine.

 Per China's Two Markets, Two Resources frame work and its One Third, One Third, One Third policy, China has significantly invested in developing domestic sources of uranium.
 In 2000, China's uranium output was 700 tonnes.
 By 2010, China had ten uranium mines producing approximately 1,200 tonnes annually.
 In 2015, China produced 1,616 tonnes of uranium, which was approximately 3% of global production that year.
 As of 2020, the country produced 1,885 tonnes annually, which amounted to 19% of its annual requirements.

 China's poor uranium resources have resulted in the country developing a strong foreign procurement strategy.
 China became the world's largest importer of uranium in 2008 and has continued to be as of 2023.
 Two entities in China account for most of the country's uranium importation.

 China's uranium procurement approach includes investment in foreign mining operations.
 From 2008 until at least 2024, China was one of only four countries to report non-domestic uranium exploration and development expenses.
 Chinese investment in Kazakhstan mines have contributed to Kazakhstan's current position as the world's largest exporter of uranium.
 Namibia has been another major destination for Chinese investment in uranium mining and Chinese companies have invested in Namibia's three biggest uranium producers: Husab, Langer Heinrich, and Rössing.

+China recently discovered a massive uranium deposit in the Ordos Desert, Inner Mangolia, estimated to contain 30 million tons of uranium.
+Announced by the China Geological Survey, it is the first ultra-large uranium deposit found in aeolian sandstone formations, marking a significant advancement in the country's mining and energy sectors.